Fabio Viviani (footballer)

-Fabio Viviani (born 29 September 1966 in Lucca) is an Italian professional football coach and former player, who played as a midfielder.
-He is currently manager of Al-Ittihad Kalba.
+Fabio Viviani (born 29 September 1966) is an Italian professional football coach and former player, who played as a midfielder.

 Playing career

-Viviani played for 7 seasons (145 games, 3 goals) in the Serie A for Calcio Como, A.C.
+Viviani was born in Lucca.
+He played for seven seasons (145 games, 3 goals) in the Serie A for Calcio Como, A.C.
 Milan and, most notably, Vicenza Calcio.

 After winning the 1996–97 Coppa Italia, he reached the semi-final of the 1997–98 UEFA Cup Winners' Cup with Vicenza Calcio.

+Style of play

+Viviani was a versatile and technically gifted midfielder, who possessed good vision.
+Although primarily a central midfielder, he was also capable of playing in several other roles; during his time at Vicenza, he was used as an attacking midfielder or second striker, as a central defender, and as a left-back under manager Francesco Guidolin.